Censorship in Italy: Internet censorship

 Italy is listed as engaged in selective Internet filtering in the social area and no evidence of filtering was found in the political, conflict/security, and Internet tools areas by the OpenNet Initiative in December 2010.
-Access to almost seven thousand websites is filtered in the country.
+Access to almost 7,000 websites is filtered in the country.

 Filtering in Italy is applied against child pornography, gambling, and some P2P web sites.
 Starting in February 2009, The Pirate Bay website and IP address are unreachable from Italy, blocked directly by Internet service providers.
-A controversial verdict issued by the Court of Bergamo, and later confirmed by the Supreme Court, allowed the blocking, stating that it was useful in order to prevent copyright infringement.
+A controversial verdict issued by the Court of Bergamo, and later confirmed by the Supreme Court, allowed the blocking, stating that it was useful to prevent copyright infringement.
 Pervasive filtering is applied to gambling websites that do not have a local license to operate in Italy.

 Several legal tools are in development to monitor and censor Internet access and content.
 Examples include the Romani law, a special law proposed by parliament after Facebook cases of a group against Prime Minister Berlusconi.

-An anti-terrorism law, amended in 2005 by then-Minister of the Interior Giuseppe Pisanu after the terrorists attacks in Madrid and London, used to restrict the opening of new Wi-Fi hotspots.
+An anti-terrorism law, amended in 2005, by then-Minister of the Interior Giuseppe Pisanu, after the terrorist attacks in Madrid and London, used to restrict the opening of new Wi-Fi hotspots.
 Interested entities were required to first apply for permission to open the hotspot at the local police headquarters.
 The law required potential hotspot and Internet café users to present an identity document.
 This has inhibited the opening of hotspots across Italy, with the number of hotspots five times lower than France and led to an absence of municipal wireless networks.
 In 2009, only 32% of Italian Internet users had Wi-Fi access.
-After some unsuccessful proposals to facilitate the opening of and access to Wi-Fi hotspots, the original 2005 law was repelled in 2011.
+After some unsuccessful proposals to facilitate the opening of and access to Wi-Fi hotspots, the original 2005 law was repealed in 2011.
 In 2013, a new text was approved clarifying that operators are not required to identify users, nor to log the traffic.

 Access to the white nationalist forum Stormfront has also been blocked from Italy since 2012.